hfct2026/MFCT/README.md

-# MFCT
+# MFCT_CVPR2026
-An official code repository of ''MFCT: A Hierarchical Multi-Feature Concurrent Transformer Model for Image Super-resolution''
+This is the temporary repo for "MFCT: A Double-Decker Multi-Feature Concurrent Transformer Model for Image Super-resolution"